OGRECave/ogre-pagedgeometry/README.md

 # Getting Started

+Your first stop is going to be @ref building-pageom.

 When you're ready to start learning how to use PagedGeometry, the best place to start is with @ref tut1.
 The tutorials will teach you how to use many important PagedGeometry features, step by step.
 This API reference isn't recommended